Ownerman123/Weather-Forecast/README.md

 ## Usage

 To check the weather select the US state your city is in then type or select your city from the recomended drop down and click the "See weather" button.
-To view previous Locations clikc the button on the left side labeled with the information you wish to see.
+To view previous Locations click the button on the left side labeled with the information you wish to see.

 ## Deployed application